Skip to navigation Skip to content

 If the job seeker is provider managed, they should discuss their mutual obligation requirements with their provider.

-Job seekers with participation mutual obligation requirements who do not take reasonable steps to undertake requirements in their Job Plan and who do not have undisclosed vulnerabilities may face penalties.
+Job seekers with mutual obligation requirements who do not take reasonable steps to undertake requirements in their Job Plan and who do not have undisclosed vulnerabilities may face penalties.

 Helping parents return to work